Today’s social issues

 Jean-Pierre WilkenProfessor Participation, Care and Support Show profile

-We develop a wide range of procedures and products that have an impact on professional practice and education and that contribute to knowledge development in our field.
-We do this together with social partners from the education sector, professional practice and regional, national and international knowledge institutions.
-Our partners include community and volunteer organisations, schools, ministries and municipal administrations.
+We develop a wide range of procedures and products that have an impact on professional practice and education and knowledge development in our field.
+We do this together with partners from the professional field - civil society organizations, social enterprises, governments and the people involved - in close connection with education and other knowledge institutions.
+Our partners include community and volunteer organisations, care and welfare organisations, schools, probation organisations, ministries and municipalities.

 Labs and centres of expertise